kernel/

 56 /// ```

-57 /// # use kernel::{fmt, b_str, str::{BStr, CString}};
+57 /// # use kernel::{prelude::fmt, b_str, str::{BStr, CString}};

 58 /// let ascii = b_str!("Hello, BStr!");

-59 /// let s = CString::try_from_fmt(fmt!("{}", ascii))?;
+59 /// let s = CString::try_from_fmt(fmt!("{ascii}"))?;

-60 /// assert_eq!(s.as_bytes(), "Hello, BStr!".as_bytes());
+60 /// assert_eq!(s.to_bytes(), "Hello, BStr!".as_bytes());

 61 ///